kachna/APIFier-Meteor/docs/_posts/2017-01-14-easy-crawler-using-APIFier.md

 {% endhighlight %}

 Run it and enjoy it!
 Finally the [goal](#crawlers-goal) is done.
-You have crawled first data from Internet.
-If you've read this far you are probably start to realize how incredible data can be crawled proceeded and analyzed.
+You have crawled first data from the Internet.
+If you've read this far you have probably start to realize how incredible data can be crawled, proceeded and analyzed.
 But remember: **Crawl responsibly!**

 ### Speed up the crawler
-Yes, its true.
+Yes, it is true.
 Work is never done.
 There is still so much to learn and to much space for improvement.
 Try to tune up your Crawler by using Advanced settings section to [speeding it up](./speedup-crawler).